 I want to say upfront – I do not subscribe to a single one of these conspiracy theories.
 Simply, I get a ton of emails from people claiming to have “proof” Google intentionally targets specific small businesses and deletes their 5-star reviews.
 Of course, not a single one of these conspiracy theorists have actually shared the proof with me, nor provided a step-by-step tutorial about how they collected their “proof.”

-- Google deletes reviews of businesses who do not use Adwords to promote their business in Google search.
-The theory is that Google hopes these businesses will start paying to use Google Adwords
+- Google deletes reviews of businesses who do not use Google Ads to promote their business in Google search.
+The theory is that Google hopes these businesses will start paying to use Google Ads

-- Google deletes reviews of the competition of businesses who do use Adwords to promote their business.
-As above, the theory is that Google wants to force a small business to use Adwords
+- Google deletes reviews of the competition of businesses who do use Google Ads to promote their business.
+As above, the theory is that Google wants to force a small business to use Google Ads

 - Google deletes reviews of businesses who are in direct competition with an area of their business